boonya/dumb-home/README.md

 ### Setup Commands

-- `cd app` - to go into meteor applicaiton directory
 - `meteor npm i` - to install dependencies
 - `npm run lint` - to lint application
 - `npm run lint -- --fix` - to lint and fix all the fixable issues